jeffknupp/blog/in_progress/new_post.md

 programming paradigms.

 Two interesting things to note here.
-Only one coroutine is executing at any time, so data sharing issues dissapear.
+Only one coroutine is executing at any time, so data sharing issues disappear.
 Also, the execution pattern of `consume` is the basis for a large number of asynchronous IO frameworks.
 Like `consume`, work is done until some resource is required, at which point the coroutine yields.